 Two things can cause us to decide that you are no longer disabled and to stop your benefits:

 if you work at a level we consider "substantial."

 In 2018, average earnings of $1,180 or more per month ($1,970 or more per month if you are blind) are usually considered substantial.

-- Your disability benefits also will stop if we decide that your medical condition has improved to the point that you are no longer disabled.
+- if we decide that your medical condition has improved to the point that you are no longer disabled.

-You are responsible for promptly reporting any improvement in your condition, if you return to work, and certain other events as long as you are receiving disability benefits.
-Page 11 of the booklet we send you when your application is approved explains what you need to report to us.
+Remember, you are responsible for promptly reporting any improvement in your condition, or if you return to work.
+The booklet we send you when your application is approved explains what you need to report to us.

 If You Go Back To Work

 If you're like most people, you would rather work than try to live on disability benefits.